 Digital Assets: Social Media

 The final set of decisions about your digital assets concerns social media.
-It is on social media that you can continue to be present in other people’s lives through your profiles, in a sort of a digital afterlife.
+You can continue to be present in other people’s lives through your profiles, in a sort of a digital afterlife, if you choose.

 Alternatively, you can opt to simply have your account deleted after you die.

-Step 1: Using the downward triangle icon at top-right, go to your Settings.
+Step 1: Using the downward triangle icon at top-right to go to your Settings.

 Step 3: Designate your Legacy Contact OR request deletion of your account after you die.

 A Facebook-owned service, Instagram similarly offers the option to have your account memorialized or deleted after you die.

 Unlike Facebook, however, you cannot make your selections in advance while you are still alive.

 To have your account memorialized on Instagram, a verified person has to request your account be memorialized, furnishing a proof of death.

 Alternatively, your digital heir can request your Instagram account be removed altogether.